-Mr. Fine is a Co-Portfolio Manager of the Third Avenue Value Fund.
+Mr. Fine is the Portfolio Manager of the Third Avenue Value Portfolio.
 Mr. Fine also serves as a member of Third Avenue's Management Committee.

 Mr. Fine joined Third Avenue in 2000 and began working with Third Avenue's international team in an effort to identify investment opportunities in the wake of the Argentine crisis of 2001.
-Mr. Fine has extensive global investment experience across developed and developing markets throughout North America, Europe and Asia.
+He was promoted to Senior Research Analyst in 2008 and became Portfolio Manager of the Third Avenue International Value Fund in 2014.
+Mr. Fine assumed portfolio management responsibilities for the Third Avenue Value Fund and related portfolios in 2017.
+During his career, he has accumulated extensive global investment experience across developed and developing markets throughout North America, Latin America, Europe and Asia.